fastrgv/RufasSok/README.md

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, and a GNAT compiler.

-The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
+The linux-build can run on multiple Linux distros!
+The Windows build can run on Win10 + Win11.

+I am short of testers, and would appreciate any feedback...
+Open source Ada developers are welcome to help improve or extend this app.
+Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com

 ------------------------------------------------